usdoj-crt/beta-ada/_pages/guides/parking.md

 The number of accessible parking spaces must be considered separately for each parking facility, not based on the total number of parking spaces provided on a site.

-The chart below shows the number of accessible spaces required by the [2010 Standards](https://www.ada.gov/regs2010/2010ADAStandards/2010ADAstandards.htm%23c2).
+The chart below shows the number of accessible spaces required by the [2010 ADA Standards for Accessible Design](https://www.ada.gov/regs2010/2010ADAStandards/2010ADAstandards.htm#pgfId-1010282).

 <table class="usa-table">
   <thead>